 - No business interruption insurance.
 This insurance is designed to help cover the loss of income a business suffers when it is unable to trade due to an unforeseen event.
 While it’s useful cover that can stop companies going bust, the percentage of businesses that have this type of insurance is quite small.

-When determining how much cover you need, remember that the aim of commercial property insurance is to return your property to the same financial position it was in before the insured event took place.
-In order to assign a coverage amount to a property, there are two ways to determine the value of that property: Actual Cash Value and Replacement Cost
+When determining how much cover you need, remember the aim of commercial property insurance is to return your property to the same financial position it was in before the insured event took place.
+In order to assign a coverage amount to a property, there are two ways to determine the value of that property: actual cash value and replacement cost.

-The Actual Cash Value is the present-day value of a property.
-That figure is arrived at by calculating how much it would cost to replace a property, and then deducting for depreciation caused by wear and tear.
+The actual cash value is the present-day value of a property.
+That figure is arrived at by calculating how much it would cost to replace a property, then deducting for depreciation caused by wear and tear.

-The Replacement Cost method calculates the replacement cost of the property as new, rather than at its depreciated value.
-This figure can be very different to a property’s real-world market value, and location is a particularly important consideration in this method.
+The replacement cost method calculates the replacement cost of the property as new, rather than at its depreciated value.
+This figure can be very different to a property’s real-world market value.
+Location is a particularly important consideration in this method.

 Below are the features of business insurance policies you should compare to help find suitable cover: